 For final design projects, if you do not intend to apply for permits as part of this project’s scope of work, please explain why and when permit applications will be submitted.

 This phase does not include final design.
-We are anticipating necessary documentation.
+We are anticipating future permit needs, for which the final feasibility study will provide some of the necessary environmental and engineering documentation for the permits.
 We also intend to begin initial communications with permitting agencies to raise awareness of the proposed project.

 Has Washington Department of Natural Resources confirmed that your project is or is not on state-owned aquatic lands?